Best Pumpkin picking Essex 2021

 Cammas Hall Farm, Hatfield Broad Oak

 Everyone raves about the cakes at Cammas Hall Farm, (the Victoria sponge is made from fresh strawberries grown right outside the door), so that’s a top reason to go and the pick-your-own pumpkin field is a Halloween bonus.
 The farm offers year-round fruit picking but strawberries are the main crop.
 During autumn, a pumpkin field is set up with trails to select your own pumpkin from various sizes.
-There is usually a tractor ride around the fields but operations are currently suspended due to Covid-19 restrictions.
+There is usually a tractor ride around the field, Halloween characters, crafting and a Wicked Walkway featuring spooky surprises.
 You can also pick your own corn (which was delicious) and there is a large Maize Maze which, if you get easily lost like us, you can spend an hour just running around trying to find the way out.

 If you have time, stay for lunch at the cafe (there might be a wait for the table, especially with social distancing) but if you manage to get in, order the renowned pumpkin curry to warm up.
 For the under 5s, there is a small play area, and face painting and autumn crafts are also on offer.
 Don’t miss an Instagram opportunity at the ‘strawberry fields forever’ sign!

 NEW FOR THIS YEAR: You can also visit the farm in the dark for the first time during a Pumpkin Night slot (if you dare).
 There are also two SEN sessions available to book from 9am to 10am on Tuesday 11th October and Tuesday 25th October where numbers are limited on site to allow for more space and a calmer experience for those visiting.